astronomer/docs/astro/create-deployment.md

 4. Optional.
 Edit additional Deployment resource settings.
 See [Configure Deployment resources](configure-deployment-resources.md).
 If you don't change any Deployment resource settings, your Deployment is created with:

     - A worker queue named `default` that runs a maximum of 10 workers (Celery executor).
-Each of these workers can run a maximum of 16 tasks can run at a time.
+Each of these workers can run a maximum of 16 tasks at a time.
     - A single scheduler with 0.5 CPUs and 1.88 GiB of memory.

 5. Click **Create Deployment**.